 We mentioned earlier that we don’t take our search for brokers lightly and include many key metrics to scrutinize.

 With that in mind, we’ve saved you heaps of online legwork.
-See below our best brokers to trade Bitcoin online today!
+See below our best broker to trade Bitcoin online today!

 AvaTrade is very well known in the Bitcoin trading space.
 In fact, the online broker has been facilitating a sea of varied traders for over a decade now.
 This trading platform operates under stringent compliance requirements as dictated by multiple bodies.
 This includes the FCA, ASIC, MiFID, JFSA, PFSA, B.V.I, FRSA, FSCA, IIROC, and ADG.